dgmiller/portfolio/README.md

 ## Customer Lifetime Value

-Marketing to the right customers means we should try to figure out who our most valuable customers are.
+Marketing to the right customers depends on the ability to find out who our most valuable customers are.

-The clv object implements a statistical model detailed in *"Counting Your Customers" the Easy Way: An Alternative to the Pareto/NBD Model* by Fader, et al using the lifetimes module at github.com/CamDavidsonPilon/lifetimes.
+Customer Lifetime Value (CLV) is the total amount of expected, time-discounted revenue of a customer until they are no longer a customer.
+There are several ways of estimating this amount.
+One method relies on modeling customer behavior in aggregate using statistical distributions.
+The implementation below uses a variant of the Pareto-NBD model from *"Counting Your Customers" the Easy Way: An Alternative to the Pareto/NBD Model* by Fader, et al using the lifetimes module at github.com/CamDavidsonPilon/lifetimes.

 ```python